Telefonica faces opposition to Telecom Italia plans

 The Spanish firm, whose deal on Tuesday to gradually take full control of Telco depends on the approval of competition regulators, declined to comment on its plans for Telecom Italia.

-Analysts and people familiar with the matter have said it would favour asset sales over a capital increase, which could cost it more money or cut its influence in Telecom Italia.
+Analysts and people familiar with the matter have said it would favor asset sales over a capital increase, which could cost it more money or cut its influence in Telecom Italia.

 The board of Telecom Italia has already rejected tie-up proposals from Egyptian tycoon Naguib Sawiris and Hutchison Whampoa that were backed by Bernabe.